TheNewNormal/corectl/README.md

 | **Raw** volumes were the default until version **[0.7.12](https://github.com/genevera/corectl/releases/tag/v0.7.12)**. <br> They are still supported but become a deprecated feature that may disappear some point in the future. |

 ### *format* and label it
-  > we'll format and label the newly create volume from within a transient VM
+  > we'll format and label the newly created volume from within a transient VM
   > as it's the simplest way.
 We're formatting it with `ext4` but you can choose
   > any filesystem you like assuming it is a CoreOS supported one.